 A professional learner may show signs of distress, and therefore appropriate mentoring and support for mental health and wellbeing, as with all staff, should be readily available and ongoing during employment and studying.

 A good way of preventing plagiarism from occurring is by providing a network of support to learners.
-While there is no excuse for plagiarism and it is always wrong, if employers can better appreciate and recognise the demands a professional learner is facing to balance work, life, and study, providing encouragement, and understanding in appropriate ways, then a learner may feel less ‘isolated’ and less tempted to offend.
+While there is no excuse for plagiarism and it is always wrong, if employers can better appreciate and recognise the demands a professional learner is facing to balance work, life, and study, providing encouragement, then a learner may feel less ‘isolated’ and less tempted to offend.

 Practice exams can also be incredibly useful for tutors to carefully assess the level of understanding learners’ have on a given subject, identify areas for improvement and prepare for the real thing.